- March 27, 2018

 The retail industry is the perfect candidate for big data as it generates data with great volume, variety and velocity.
 From the products that are bought by the customers to the modes of payment used to the trends in buying in a particular festival to their buying decision factors in terms of price, quality and accessibility, there is an enormous amount of data to crunch and learn from.

 To get a rough idea of that, WalMart alone generates a bewildering 2.5 petabytes of data per hour from customer transactions!
-So where there is tremendous scope to use big data and get amazing insights into what is and what isn’t working for the customer, there are also significant hurdles that retailers have to contend with, to truly harvest the fruits of big data.
+So where there is tremendous scope to use big data in the retail industry and get amazing insights into what is and what isn’t working for the customer, there are also significant hurdles that retailers have to contend with, to truly harvest the fruits of big data.

 Hurdles faced by retailers when adopting or using big data analytics